• Skip to primary navigation

 Sausage balls along with a sausage dip and chips.

-But this year, I decided to change up my classic recipe, made without Bisquick, and create pimento cheese sausage balls.
+But this year, I decided to change up my classic recipe, and create pimento cheese sausage balls.
+I love pimento cheese in biscuits, and breakfast pimento cheese potatoes, and it’s great in mini pimento cheese balls, so I was sure it would be great in sausage balls.

 A platter of pimento cheese sausage balls with a package of Neese's sausage.

-Traditionally sausage balls are made with Bisquick and cheddar cheese.
+Traditionally Southern sausage balls are made with Bisquick and cheddar cheese.
 However, I try to avoid using processed food when possible so this recipe for sausage cheese balls does not contain Bisquick.
 Everyone agrees that they’re so much better with a lighter almost biscuit like texture.
+You can also skip the flour and make sausage balls with almond flour or add cream cheese for a soft sausage ball recipe.

 What you’ll find is a cheesy sausage ball with a pop of flavor from the sharp cheddar cheese and pimentos.
 The mayonnaise in the pimento cheese actually keeps the sausage balls from drying out.